All Episodes

 She didn't go to Africa because she's afraid what her dad would say and what kind of conversations they would have.

-Oh, these conservatives are such mean spirited SOBs.
+Oh, these conservatives are such mean, spirited SOBs.

-Um this is not an accident either.
+This is not an accident either.

 She's not spoken to him in 38 years.

-Guy says, Hi, New York Times.
+Guy says, hi, New York Times, you want these?

 Sure, I'll give you the letters.

-She just turns them over without calling Hillary first.
+She turns them over without calling Hillary first.

 The story in the story is that Hillary's, oh, he's still got those.